angelabassa/AngeBot/README.md

 If you want to test out EstherBot live, go say hi to Esther on your platform of choice: http://estherbot.com

-If you want to test out AngeBot, head to http://angebot.herokuapp.com
+If you want to test out AngeBot, head to angebot.herokuapp.com

+The "official*" implementation is at www.angelabassa.com

+[*] ha, official!
+Pfshh... 😆